 buildAgent.dist.propertiesand rename it to

-buildAgent.propertiesfile to specify the TeamCity server URL (HTTPS is recommended, see the notes) and the name of the agent.
+buildAgent.propertiesfile to specify the TeamCity server URL and the name of the agent.
 Refer to the Build Agent Configuration page for details on agent configuration.

 Under Linux, you may need to give execution permissions to the

 Installing via Agent Push

 TeamCity provides the Agent Push functionality that allows installing a build agent to a remote host.
 Currently, supported combinations of the server host platform and targets for build agents are:

 from the Unix-based TeamCity server, build agents can be installed to Unix hosts only (via SSH)